gcollazo/dotfiles/README.md

 ./install.sh
 ```

-### Symlinks
-The `symlinks.sh` command will symlink all files to your `$HOME` directory.

 ### Atom Packages
-All packages used are marked with a star and be found on my [user profile](https://atom.io/users/gcollazo/stars).
+Launch Atom and **Install Shell Commands**.
+Once the Atom shell commands are installed you can install packages.
+All the packages that I use are starred and can be found on my [user profile](https://atom.io/users/gcollazo/stars).

 To install packages: